 Let’s take a look and some of Italy’s best white wine varietals.

 The easiest-to-recognize Italian white wine is definitely Pinot Grigio.
 The Veneto region, where the Candoni de Zan winery is located, is known for its production of excellent Pinot Grigios.
 In general, this varietal is light, on the drier side, and slightly citrusy on its finish.
 You can’t do much better than a glass of Pinot as a refreshing pairing for grilled fish or a fresh salad.
+If you love wine and saving the environment, you will enjoy a glass of organic pinot grigio, made from 100% organically grown grapes, free of fertilizers and other synthetic chemicals.

 There are, of course, several other notable Italian white varietals to try such as Asti, Gavi, Soave, Lison Classico D.O.C.G, Verdiccio, Frascati, and Arneis.
 The moral of the story is, Italy is a fantastic white wine corner of the world!
 Thankfully, you don’t have to travel here to sample a bottle of our loveliest white wine blends…but as someone who lives la vita bella here in Italia myself, I suggest you should!